daniel-munro/ratgtex-pipeline/README.md

 The main steps of the pipeline are:
 1. Align RNA-Seq reads using [STAR](https://github.com/alexdobin/STAR).
+2. Checking for and fixing sample mixups.
-2. Quantify gene expression using [RSEM](https://deweylab.github.io/RSEM/).
+3. Quantify gene expression using [RSEM](https://deweylab.github.io/RSEM/).
-3. Map cis-eQTLs and trans-eQTLs using [tensorQTL](https://github.com/broadinstitute/tensorqtl) in various modes.
+4. Map cis-eQTLs and trans-eQTLs using [tensorQTL](https://github.com/broadinstitute/tensorqtl) in various modes.
-4. Calculate cis-eQTL effect size (allelic fold change) using [aFC.py](https://github.com/secastel/aFC).
+5. Calculate cis-eQTL effect size (allelic fold change) using [aFC.py](https://github.com/secastel/aFC).

 Snakemake automatically links the pipeline together based on input and output files.
 Here is how all the steps link together: